Data Foundation

 Role-based and attribute-based access policies implemented at the platform, database, and column level with regular certification reviews.

-Encryption at rest and in transit, plus data masking and tokenisation for non-production environments and cross-team data sharing.
+Encryption at rest and in transit, plus data masking and tokenization for non-production environments and cross-team data sharing.

 Comprehensive logging of data access events deployed with dashboards, anomaly detection, and automated compliance reporting.